Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 - Inflamed tissues.
 In this case, the regional lymph glands swell because white blood cells increase to fight a potentially infectious agent.
 The infection may be localized in the lymph nodes themselves or nearby tissues and may be fungal, viral, or bacterial in nature.

 - An allergic reaction or an immune response taking place in the body and causing an increase in the number of cells.

 - Cancer.
 Cancerous cells may collect in the lymph node due to local malignancy or metastasis, the spread of cancer from another distant location of the body.

 The following are symptoms of swollen inguinal glands in dogs:

-- Defecation may be troublesome.
+- Defecation may be difficult.
 Due to the swelling in the groin area defecating may be difficult for your dog.

-- General malaise, lethargy.
+- General malaise or lethargy.
 This can be due to the body attempting to fight the infection.

 Please note that there are also other conditions causing similar symptoms.
-A dog straining and vomiting and with a swollen abdomen may be due to a dog intestinal blockage.
-Other causes of lumps for instance, are lipomas, hematomas, and even bug bites.
+A dog that is straining and vomiting and with a swollen abdomen may be due to a dog intestinal blockage.
+Other causes of lumps, for instance, are lipomas, hematomas, and even bug bites.
 So please see a vet to assess and determine what may be really going on.